yuanzhongqiao/SINDIT/README.md

 coming soon

+### Learning factory interfaces:
+Provided by fischertechnik

+#### fischertechnik cloud
+Available via internet at `https://www.fischertechnik-cloud.com/de/factory/`.
+Allows to view the status, camera image and make orders.

+#### Node-RED Dashboard
+Available only locally at `http://<RASPBERRY_PI_HOST>:1880/ui/`.
+Allows to see the extended factory status including positioning data of the machines.
+Allows the calibration of machines as well as acknowledging errors, if needed.

 ## DT learning factory initialization script:

 Initializes the DT for the fischertechnik learning factory.
 Execute inside the standby container after starting the database services via: